What Does The Ram Extended Warranty Cover?

 - Genuine Mopar parts used for covered repairs

-You can also transfer your Ram extended warranty if you sell your vehicle before coverage expires.
+You can also transfer your Ram extended warranty if you sell the vehicle before coverage expires.
 A $50 transfer fee often applies, depending on your location.

 One of the biggest limitations to Mopar’s extended coverage is the lack of plan options.
-Whether you have a new or used vehicle, your choices are limited to an exclusionary plan, often called a bumper-to-bumper warranty plan, or a limited, basic plan.
+Whether you have a new or used vehicle, choices are limited to an exclusionary plan, often called a bumper-to-bumper warranty, or a limited, basic plan.

 Other limitations of Ram extended warranty coverage include:

-- High prices: Buying an extended warranty directly from a local dealer often increases the price.
-Dealers can heavily mark up service contracts.
-In fact, according to Edmunds.com, the dealer may tell you the price isn’t negotiable, but that is almost never the case.
-You may also be asked to roll the cost of your extended warranty into your auto loan.
-This makes it even more expensive, because you will end up paying interest on the cost of the warranty.
+- High prices: Buying an extended warranty directly from a local dealer often increases the price due to steep markups by dealers.
+According to Edmunds.com, the dealership may tell you the price isn’t negotiable, but that is almost never the case.
+You may also be asked to roll the cost of an extended warranty into your auto loan, so you’ll end up paying interest on the cost of the warranty.

 - Repairs by the dealer: Any covered repairs you need must be completed at a Ram or other FCA dealership.
 If you live far away from a dealership or are traveling, this may be inconvenient.